Skip to content

 Field Description

-body.text The message text — raw, exactly as written.
+body.text The message text, raw and exactly as written.

 body.media Attachments, if any.